 Baptisms of babies are held at a Sunday morning service (10.30am).
 Baptisms at other times can be arranged.
-Please discuss this with the vicar by contacting Rev Sarah Quantrill at email@example.com
+Please discuss this with the vicar by contacting the Rev Sarah Quantrill at firstname.lastname@example.org

 We are pleased to be able to share your babies baptism with you.
 We have found that people celebrating baptism at our churches enjoy the service.
 We hope that it will be a wonderful and memorable occasion and that it will mark the beginning of a long and happy association with our church.

 Whilst the baptism of babies is decreasing, in recent years it is on the increase for children, young people and adults.
 You are never too old to be baptised.
 The important thing is that it has to be a personal decision to join a Christian community, receiving the blessings of God’s love, presence and strength alongside the responsibility of living a Christian life as an ambassador of Jesus throughout our lives.